 Our 2013 conference was highly successful, with representatives from the Liberal Party of Australia (The Hon.
 Wyatt Roy (LEFT) delivering a message from the Hon.
 Prime Minister Tony Abbott), Australian Labor Party (The Hon.
 Claire Moore), and Australians Greens (Senator Larissa Waters) attending.

 Who we are and what we do

 The National Ethnic and Multicultural Broadcasters’ Council (NEMBC) is a national peak body that advocates for multiculturalism and supports multilingual community broadcasting around Australia.
 The NEMBC contributes to media diversity in Australia by maintaining and connecting people to their language, culture and identity.

-The NEMBC provides services to develop multilingual community broadcasting and runs projects focussing on youth, women and new and emerging communities.
-For a full list of the NEMBC's activities click on the Services and Projects links above.
+The NEMBC provides services and projects focussing on youth, women and new and emerging communities, not forgetting our very important established communities.

 The role of the NEMBC is to: